braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/sanitization.md

 For the drag-and-drop editor, we sanitize and also persist the sanitization in the message when the editor is closed and the campaign is saved.

-For the HTML editor, we sanitize and also persist the sanitization in the message when the User switches between editor types and the campaign is saved.
+For the HTML editor, we sanitize and also persist the sanitization in the message when a user switches between editor types and the campaign is saved.

-In all of these instances, a message is shown on the screen if the sanitization modified the HTML and the user must accept this before sanitization is completed.
+In all of these instances, a message displays if the sanitization modified the HTML.
+The user must accept this before sanitization is completed.